Norman Schwarzkopf Jr.: Operation Desert Shield

 From his headquarters in Tampa, Schwarzkopf began planning the operations to defend Saudi Arabia.
 Lieutenant General Charles Horner, USAF, ran the headquarters in Riyadh.
 Schwarzkopf planned supply lines for the 50,000 troops initially sent to Saudi Arabia, tapping Major General William G. Pagonis as director of the logistical operations, with US Air Force cargo aircraft landing supplies at Dhahran and US Navy ships offloading troops and supplies at Dammam.
-By August 20, 20,000 U.S. troops were in Saudi Arabia, with another 80,000 preparing to deploy, and a further 40,000 reserves tapped to augment them.
-Schwarzkopf arrived at the CENTCOM command in Riyadh on August 25, and on August 29, he conducted his first front-line tour of the potential combat zone, accompanied by reporters.
+By 20 August, 20,000 U.S. troops were in Saudi Arabia, with another 80,000 preparing to deploy, and a further 40,000 reserves tapped to augment them.
+Schwarzkopf arrived at the CENTCOM command in Riyadh on 25 August, and on 29 August, he conducted his first front-line tour of the potential combat zone, accompanied by reporters.

 Over the next several weeks, Schwarzkopf spoke frequently with both reporters and troops under his command, conducting many high-profile press conferences and updates to the situation in Saudi Arabia.
 Schwarzkopf worked to help coordinate the contributions of the different nations contributing military forces to the effort.
 By mid-October, Schwarzkopf indicated he was confident the forces were of a sufficient level that they could defend Saudi Arabia if it was attacked.
 Through October, Schwarzkopf and his command were occupied with setting up facilities and supply lines for the troops streaming into Saudi Arabia.
 He also worked to minimize the culture clash among foreigners in sharia-dominated Saudi Arabia such as the high visibility of women in military roles.
 Schwarzkopf remained at his command in Riyadh until December and made frequent frontline visits to the troops.
-On December 29, 1990, he received a warning order from the Pentagon to be ready to attack into Iraq and Kuwait by January 17.
+On 29 December 1990, he received a warning order from the Pentagon to be ready to attack into Iraq and Kuwait by 17 January.

 Initially, Operation Desert Shield involved a sea interdiction campaign that saw international warships detaining and inspecting tankers from Iraq.
 As the buildup continued, Schwarzkopf was occupied with planning an offensive operation against the Iraqi units along the border, sometimes working 18-hour days in planning, closely assisted by a group of aides.
 He frequently met with subordinates and Saudi commanders.
 Schwarzkopf planned counters for Iraq's large armored forces, air forces, and elite Republican Guard forces.
-While planning, Schwarzkopf remained in frequent contact with Chairman of the Joint Chiefs of Staff, General Colin Powell (also a Vietnam veteran) concerning Schwarzkopf's plans for the offensive.
+While planning, Schwarzkopf remained in frequent contact with Chairman of the Joint Chiefs of Staff, General Colin Powell concerning Schwarzkopf's plans for the offensive.